arangodb/docs/3.10/aql/execution-and-performance-query-statistics.md

 * *writesExecuted*: the total number of data-modification operations successfully executed.
-  This is equivalent to the number of documents created, updated or removed by `INSERT`, `UPDATE`, `REPLACE` or `REMOVE` operations.
+  This is equivalent to the number of documents created, updated or removed by `INSERT`, `UPDATE`, `REPLACE`, `REMOVE` or `UPSERT` operations.
 * *writesIgnored*: the total number of data-modification operations that were unsuccessful, but have been ignored because of query option `ignoreErrors`.
 * *scannedFull*: the total number of documents iterated over when scanning a collection without an index.
-Documents scanned by subqueries will be included in the result, but not no operations triggered by built-in or user-defined AQL functions.
+Documents scanned by subqueries will be included in the result, but operations triggered by built-in or user-defined AQL functions will not.
 * *scannedIndex*: the total number of documents iterated over when scanning a collection using an index.
-Documents scanned by subqueries will be included in the result, but not no operations triggered by built-in or user-defined AQL functions.
+Documents scanned by subqueries will be included in the result, but operations triggered by built-in or user-defined AQL functions will not.
+* *cursorsCreated*: the total number of cursor objects created during query execution.
+Cursor objects are created for index lookups.
+* *cursorsRearmed*: the total number of times an existing cursor object was repurposed.
+  Repurposing an existing cursor object is normally more efficient compared to destroying an existing cursor object and creating a new one from scratch.
 * *filtered*: the total number of documents that were removed after executing a filter condition in a `FilterNode`.
-Note that `IndexRangeNode`s can also filter documents by selecting only the required index range from a collection, and the `filtered` value only indicates how much filtering was done by `FilterNode`s.
+Note that `IndexNode`s can also filter documents by selecting only the required index range from a collection, and the `filtered` value only indicates how much filtering was done by `FilterNode`s or post-index filter conditions pulled into `IndexNode`s or `EnumerateCollectionNode`s.
 * *fullCount*: the total number of documents that matched the search condition if the query's final top-level `LIMIT` statement were not present.
   This attribute may only be returned if the `fullCount` option was set when starting the